msachi/facn5-mentor/week2/week2-notes.md

 Local variables are created when the function is invoked, and deleted when the function is finished
 -- a closure is a function having access to the parent scope, even after the parent function has closed

+A 'block' in JS is defined by a pair of curly braces

 There is actually a bug in the final exercise of Stage 1, which they'll need to fix before they can start to refactor

 Stage 2 exercise bugs: